 If you follow the instructions presented here, you shouldn’t have any worries regarding your Hibiscus syriacus in the wintertime.

 Indeed, these hardy plants often make it through late winter without any special care at all.

 If your area is subject to extremely harsh winters, you may wish to wrap your bushes with burlap when a hard freeze is expected.

 Pests To Watch Out For

-In less than ideal conditions, simple steps to place the plant well, provide good drainage, light nourishment, and protection against extreme cold will result in successful growing of this delightful shrub.
+In less-than-ideal conditions, simple steps to place the plant well and provide good drainage, light nourishment, and protection against extreme cold will result in successfully growing this delightful shrub.

-Whether you are new to gardening or an old hand, you are sure to find Rose of Sharon to be a successful, easy-care addition to your yard or garden.
+Whether you are new to gardening or an old hand, you are sure to find Hibiscus syriacus to be a successful, easy-care addition to your yard or garden.